Presidency of Chester A. Arthur: Greely polar expedition rescue (1884)

-Chandler vigorously demanded that all of his subordinates in the Naval Department be committed to the relief of the Greely expedition and he drew support from Navy officers.
-On July 17, 1884, after rescuing the Greely party, Schey arrived at Saint John's, New Foundland and telegraphed to Chandler that the rescue operation was successful.
-Of the seven rescued, Joseph Elison died on July 8th following multiple amputations.
+Chandler vigorously demanded that all of his subordinates in the Naval Department be committed to the relief of the Greely expedition.
+On July 17, 1884, after rescuing the Greely party, Schey arrived at Saint John's, Newfoundland colony, and telegraphed to Chandler that the rescue operation was successful.
+Of the seven rescued, Joseph Elison died on July 8 following multiple amputations.
 Evidence suggested that the men had survived through cannibalism.

 Mentioned Greely expedition rescue

 In his Fourth Annual Address to Congress, Arthur devoted two paragraphs to the rescue of the Greely expedition.